 Section Page Limit Description Cover Page 1 page maximum The cover page should include the project title, the specific FOA Topic Area being addressed (if applicable), both the technical and business points of contact, names of all team member organizations, and any statements regarding confidentiality.
-Technology or Research Description 3 pages maximum Applicants are required to describe succinctly: The proposed technology or research, including its basic scientific principles and how the work is unique and innovative; The proposed research goals or technology's target level of performance; (applicants should provide technical data or other support to show how the proposed target could be met); The current state-of-the-art or science in the relevant field and application, including key shortcomings, limitations, and challenges; How the proposed technology or research will overcome the shortcomings, limitations, and challenges in the relevant field and application; The potential impact that the proposed project would have on the relevant field and application; The key technical risks/issues associated with the proposed technology development plan; and The impact that DOE funding would have on the proposed project.
+Technology Description 3 pages maximum Applicants are required to describe succinctly: (Topic Area 1 Only): Basic sketch and brief description of the proposed facility design, including its basic operating principles and how it is unique and innovative;

-Addendum 2 pages maximum Applicants are required to describe succinctly the qualifications, experience, and capabilities of the proposed Project Team, including: • Whether the Principal Investigator (PI) and Project Team have the skill and expertise needed to successfully execute the project plan; • Whether the applicant has prior experience which demonstrates an ability to perform tasks of similar risk and complexity; • Whether the applicant has worked together with its teaming partners on prior projects or programs; and • Whether the applicant has adequate access to equipment and facilities necessary to accomplish the effort and/or clearly explain how it intends to obtain access to the necessary equipment and facilities.
+(Topic Area 1 Only): Description of foundation, generation, and passage modules that will be used within the modular facility; (Topic Area 2 Only): The proposed work, if successfully accomplished, would materially advance the technology concept design towards the stated performance targets in sub-topic 2.1 or the modeling and analysis requirements in sub-topic 2.2.
+The proposed technology, including its basic operating principles and how it is unique and innovative; The proposed technology's target level of performance (applicants should provide technical data or other support to show how the proposed target could be met); The current state-of-the-art in the relevant field and application, including key shortcomings, limitations, and challenges; How the proposed technology will overcome the shortcomings, limitations, and challenges in the relevant field and application; The potential impact that the proposed project would have on the relevant field and application; The key technical risks/issues associated with the proposed technology development plan; and The impact that EERE funding would have on the proposed project.
+Addendum 3 pages maximum Applicants are required to describe succinctly the qualifications, experience, and capabilities of the proposed Project Team, including: (Topic Area 1 Only): Whether the applicant has worked together with its teaming partners on prior projects or programs; and Whether the Principal Investigator (PI) and Project Team have the skill and expertise needed to successfully execute the project plan; Whether the applicant has prior experience which demonstrates an ability to perform tasks of similar risk and complexity; Whether the applicant has adequate access to equipment and facilities necessary to accomplish the effort and/or clearly explain how it intends to obtain access to the necessary equipment and facilities.
 Applicants may provide graphs, charts, or other data to supplement their Technology Description.

-EERE makes an independent assessment of each Concept Paper based on the criteria in Section V.A.i of the FOA.
+EERE makes an independent assessment of each Concept Paper based on the criteria in Section V.A of the FOA.
 EERE will encourage a subset of applicants to submit Full Applications.
 Other applicants will be discouraged from submitting a Full Application.
 An applicant who receives a "discouraged" notification may still submit a Full Application.
 EERE will review all eligible Full Applications.
 However, by discouraging the submission of a Full Application, EERE intends to convey its lack of programmatic interest in the proposed project in an effort to save the applicant the time and expense of preparing an application that is unlikely to be selected for award negotiations.